peteroupc/html3dutil/doc/H3DU.Math.md

 a perspective-correct transformation of the vector, using all the elements of the 4x4 matrix.

+The transformation involves
+multiplying the matrix by a 4-element vector with the same X, Y, and Z coordinates, but with a W coordinate equal to 1, and then dividing X, Y, and Z of the resulting 4-element vector by that vector's W (a <i>perspective division</i>), then returning that vector's new X, Y, and Z.

 #### Parameters

 * `mat` (Type: Array.&lt;Number>)<br>
     A 4x4 matrix.
 * `v` (Type: Array.&lt;Number> | Number)<br>
     X coordinate.
-If "vy", "vz", and "vw" are omitted, this value can instead be a 4-element array giving the X, Y, Z, and W coordinates.
+If "vy" and "vz" are omitted, this value can instead be a 4-element array giving the X, Y, and Z coordinates.
 * `vy` (Type: Number)<br>
     Y coordinate.
 * `vz` (Type: Number)<br>